Blazemeter/taurus/site/dat/docs/Gatling.md

  If your scenario don't contains `script` parameter and contains at least one element of `requests` Taurus will build scala script for test.
 This script will be placed in `[artifact-dir](ConfigSyntax/#Top-Level-Settings)`: you can modify it and use with Gatling later.

  Next abilities are supported: `default-address`, `requests`, `headers` on scenario and request levels, `body` of request, `think-time` and params that described in `[Load Configuration](#Load Configuration)`.
  Some asserts can be added to request.
 Assert describes templates and area for search (`contains` and `subject` accordingly), regexp and inverse marks and ability to switch off default check for success answer.
+You can look for particular response code in `http-code` part or for string and regular expression in `body` of request.
  Next yaml example shows the way these features can be used and ready to conversion to scala automatically:

 ```yaml